Ulcerative Colitis Background

 Checklist

-The intensity of symptoms varies depending on the individual, range of lesions, activity level, etc.
+The intensity of symptoms varies depending on the individual, the extent of the lesion, and disease activity.

 Local Symptoms